Skip to content

 Prepare the environment variables

-You will have to pass the following environment variables to the container:
+You will need to pass the following environment variables to the container:

-• MAX_UPLOAD_SIZE Max upload size in MB (default 32).
-Increase this value if you want to upload large packages to your repos.
+• MAX_UPLOAD_SIZE - Maximum upload size in MB (default 32).
+Increase this value if you want to upload large packages to your repositories.

-• WEBSOCKET_LISTEN_PORT (Optional) Port to bind the websocket server (default 8081).
-This can be useful to change it if you are running multiple Repomanager instances on the same host in host network mode (instances would conflict otherwise).
+• WEBSOCKET_LISTEN_PORT - (Optional) Port to bind the WebSocket server (default 8081).
+This can be useful to change if you are running multiple Repomanager instances on the same host in host network mode (instances would conflict otherwise).

-• PUID (Optional) UID for the main user inside the container (default 33).
-This can be useful to avoid permissions issues between the host and the container when using persistent volumes.
+• PUID - (Optional) UID for the main user inside the container (default 33).
+This can be useful to avoid permission issues between the host and the container when using persistent volumes.

-• PGID (Optional) GID for the main group inside the container (default 33).
-This can be useful to avoid permissions issues between the host and the container when using persistent volumes.
+• PGID - (Optional) GID for the main group inside the container (default 33).
+This can be useful to avoid permission issues between the host and the container when using persistent volumes.

 Choose the network mode

-Choose the proper docker network mode for your use case:
+Choose the appropriate Docker network mode for your use case:

-• bridge This is docker default network mode, but not necessarily the best choice.
-Be aware that in this mode, docker will bypass the firewall rules of your host by creating its own iptables rules, leading to a potential world access to the web interface.
-This mode is not recommanded for public hosts (for example VPS or dedicated servers).
+• bridge This is the default network mode, but not necessarily the best choice.
+Be aware that in this mode, Docker will bypass the firewall rules of your host by creating its own iptables rules, leading to potential worldwide access to the web interface.
+This mode is not recommended for public hosts (for example VPS or dedicated servers).

-• host Docker will bind port to the host.
-This mode is recommanded for public hosts (for example VPS or dedicated servers) as it will use the host firewall rules.
+• host Docker will bind ports to the host.
+This mode is recommended for public hosts (for example VPS or dedicated servers) as it will use the host's firewall rules.

 • bridge network mode